Nikonís 8x32 HGs were one of my favourite binoculars. In this review I look at what makes them a bit special, even today.

 The focuser may not be a greaseless design, but Nikon still claim these binoculars can be used down to -20 Centigrade.

-The dioptre adjustment is good to, with a ring around the right eyepiece that you lift and twist to adjust.
+The dioptre adjustment works well too, with a ring around the right eyepiece that you lift and twist to adjust.
 It is both intuitive and fool-proof.

 Optics - Prisms